EDUCBA Logo

 The testing methods of Agile are:

-• Behavior Driven Development BDD: In BDD, Testers, developers, and the required business analysts will communicate and create test scenarios with focused communication so that there will not be any miss.
+• Behavior-Driven Development BDD: In BDD, Testers, developers, and the required business analysts will communicate and create test scenarios with focused communication so that there will not be any miss.
 The scenarios are captured in a specific format.
-The idea of BDD is to create scenarios, build tests that will fail initially, and build the software functionality that can be aligned with the testing scenario.
+The idea of BDD is to create scenarios, build tests that will fail initially, and build software functionality that can be aligned with the testing scenario.

-• Acceptance Test-Driven Development (ATDD): Here customer, developer and the tester will define and accept and performs the tests.
-The customer brings the problem, the coder will solve the problem and the tester will test the implementation is according to the customer or not.
+• Acceptance Test-Driven Development (ATDD): Here, the customer, developer, and tester will define, accept, and perform the tests.
+The customer brings the problem, the coder solves the problem, and the tester tests whether the implementation is according to the customer.

-• Exploratory Testing: Here test design and the test execution go together.
+• Exploratory Testing: Here, the test design and execution go together.
 This type of testing is more focused to test on working software.

 When do we Use the Agile Model?

-• When there are frequent changes and needs to be implemented.
+• When there are frequent changes that need to be implemented.

-• when the focus are more on developing working software and less on documentation.
+• When the focus is more on developing working software and less on documentation.

 Advantages and Disadvantages of the Agile Model